-For an annual subscription of £13 (free for volunteers) you can have your DBS Certificate kept up-to-date and take it with you from role to role, within the same workforce, where the same type and level of check is required, thereby reducing the need to apply for multiple Certificates.
+You need to register to use the update service.
+For an annual subscription of £14 (free for volunteers), you can have your DBS Certificate kept up-to-date and take it with you from role to role, within the same workforce, where the same type and level of check is required, thereby reducing the need to apply for multiple Certificates.
 Organisations can carry out a quick online Status check to see if an individual's Certificate is still up to date - saving you both time and money.

-You can subscribe to the Update Service online at www.gov.uk/dbs-update-service.
-You can join the Update Service at the same time you apply for a DBS check or you can wait and register with your certificate number when you receive your DBS certificate.
-If so, you must do so within 19 days of the certificate being issued.
+You can subscribe to the Update Service online at GOV.UK.
+You can join the Update Service at the same time you apply for a DBS check, or you can wait and register with your certificate number when you receive your DBS certificate.
+If so, you must do so within 19 days of the Certificate being issued.

 How do I apply for a DBS check?

-It is not possible for individuals and the self employed to apply for a DBS check directly from the Disclosure and Barring Service.
-They can only be applied for by organisations registered as 'Umbrella Bodies'.
+It is not possible for individuals and the self-employed to apply for an enhanced DBS check directly from the Disclosure and Barring Service.
+They can only be applied for by employers and organisations registered as 'Umbrella Bodies'.

 People Dancing: the Foundation for Community Dance (the professional organisation for anyone involved in creating opportunities for people to experience and participate in dance) is a Registered Body and Umbrella Body, and can process and countersign DBS checks for their members.
 The cost of having a DBS check processed by them depends on your membership type; for more information go to their website.

-If you are a current student at Trinity Laban, it may be possible for you have a DBS check processed via Trinity Laban's Human Resources department.
-Email Pamela Thompson to enquire about whether this is possible and to find out the cost.
+If you are a current student at Trinity Laban, it may be possible for you have a DBS check processed via Trinity Laban's Junior Trinity or Human Resources department.
+The cost will be £44.00, please email either #[email protected] or [email protected] for information regarding availability.